 William Alfred died on January 10, 1951, in Hamilton, Ontario, Canada, at the age of 67.
 His obituary suggests that he was an employee of the Hamilton Cooperative Creameries Limited, and an avid bowler.

-Louie survived him by eleven years and died on April 30, 1962, in Hamilton, Ontario, Canada, at the age of 79.
+Louie survived her husband by eleven years and died on April 30, 1962, in Hamilton, Ontario, Canada, at the age of 79.

 The obituary suggests that Louie worked at the Eaton Knitting Mills in Hamilton.